 A*28 UCAS points

 A24 UCAS points

 E08 UCAS points

-An increasing number of universities, including Oxford and Cambridge, have their own admissions tests for specified subjects or may even require specific average UMS scores for AS exams at the end of the Lower Sixth.
+An increasing number of universities, including Oxford and Cambridge, have their own admissions tests for specified subjects or may even require specific average UMS scores.
 Some law schools require students to take the National Admissions Test for Law, while students applying for music and performing arts courses may need to prepare for auditions.
 Those applying for art and design related courses may be asked to email a mini portfolio shortly after submitting their application as well as providing a full portfolio of work if they are selected for interview.

 Information on the latest position regarding tuition fees, grants and loans is provided by Student Finance England.
 Bursaries and scholarships are also available from universities and other organisations such as charities and businesses for students who meet specific criteria.
 Details of university funded bursaries and scholarships are available on individual university websites; The Scholarship Hub contains a useful database of scholarships based on a range of eligibility criteria such as academic merit, financial need and special skills.

 Guides to student finance for both full-time and part-time students are produced by Martin Lewis together with Universities UK and can be downloaded from the MoneySavingExpert website.
 Tuition fee loans, but not maintenance loans, are now available for students studying part-time for an undergraduate degree.
 Details of course fees and ways to pay for an Open University qualification are shown on the OU website.